Australian-Imaging-Service/phi-finder/README.md

 ## De-identifying a file and generating its HTML report

-`html_report` builds a self-contained HTML report describing what was removed: the names of the scrubbed header fields, plus a before/after diff of every long free-text field (e.g. a radiology report).
+`html_report` builds a self-contained HTML report describing what was removed: the names of the scrubbed header fields, plus a before/after diff of every changed header value (e.g. a radiology report).
 The snapshot must be taken **before** `anonymise_image`, which mutates the dataset in place.

 ```python
 import pydicom as dicom